EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

 Next, let us evaluate EqDeepRx's capability of dealing with an arbitrary number of MIMO layers.
 This feature was tested by evaluating different EqDeepRx models with 2 and 4 layers.
 In particular, three different EqDeepRx models were trained with data consisting of 2 UEs, 4 UEs, and 2--4 UEs.
 Similar to the primary simulation assumptions, each UE has one transmit antenna, which means that the number of UEs directly translates to the number of overlapping MIMO layers.

-The corresponding BLER results are shown in Fig.~\ref{fig:UEcount1}.
-Firstly, it is evident from the results that the EqDeepRx model generalizes well to different numbers of MIMO layers when the training data includes example of all options.
-This is evidenced by the fact that the model trained with 2--4 MIMO layers achieves identical performance with the models that have been trained with the prevailing number of layers, in both cases of 2 and 4 UEs.
-The model that has been trained only with 2 UEs falls short of the generalized model when evaluated with 4 UEs.
-In this case, the performance deficit is approximately 1.5 dB.
-Therefore, it can be concluded that the EqDeepRx model can support different numbers of MIMO layers, as long as the training data set contains samples of all scenarios.
+The corresponding BLER results are shown in Fig.~\ref{fig:UEcount3}.
+Firstly, it is evident from the results that the EqDeepRx model generalizes well to different numbers of MIMO layers when the training data includes examples of all options.
+This is evidenced by the fact that the model trained with 2--4 MIMO layers achieves identical performance as the models that have been trained with the prevailing number of layers, in both cases of 2 and 4 UEs.
+More importantly, the model trained only with 4 UEs generalizes to 2 UEs without a performance loss and is even slightly better in the low-SNR region than the model trained with 2 UEs.
+This slightly better performance may be occurring because four-layer training provides twice as many layer-wise training examples.
+In addition, although the inter-cell interference conditions are the same for both layer counts, the small difference may be related to their different effective operating points and to the larger residual errors that may remain after equalization in the four-layer case, thus providing more challenging training examples.
+In the opposite direction, the model trained only with 2 UEs falls short of the generalized model when evaluated with 4 UEs, with a performance deficit of approximately 1.5~dB.
+These results support layer-count independence when reducing the number of layers, while previously unseen higher layer counts remain more challenging and should be represented in the training data.

-Then, to investigate the effect of model complexity on the BLER performance, we trained EqDeepRx models of different sizes and architectures and evaluated them with CDL-C channel, focusing on the 1 DMRS scenario.
+Then, to investigate the effect of model complexity on the BLER performance, we trained EqDeepRx models of different sizes and architectures and evaluated them with CDL-C channel, focusing on the 1-DMRS scenario.
 Two different architectures were considered: the full EqDeepRx model and a reduced EqDeepRx model without the DenoiseNN block.
-Both architectures were trained with four different model sizes, which are quantified in terms of number of FLOPS with respect to the primary EqDeepRx model architecture.
+Both architectures were trained with four different model sizes, which are quantified in terms of number of FLOPs with respect to the primary EqDeepRx model architecture.